farfetchd

 You will need to install bvi before using farfetchd:

-# apt install bvi
+sudo apt install bvi

 You will find the provided target programs useful for testing under the following path: